programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ```

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-10.png" alt="Scatterplot using colors to distinguish different types of sister city relationships based on the location of the destination city." caption="Figure 10.
-Using colors in scatterplots to visualize different country types." %}
+Using colors in scatter plots to visualize different country types." %}

 The code above has two major changes.
 First, we modified `geom_point()` by adding the argument `aes(color = typecountry)`.
-Second, since there are too many overlapping points, we added the `alpha` parameter to make them 70% transparent.
-Again, ggplot2 has selected sensible default colors and legends for the graph.
+Second, since there are too many overlapping points, we added the `alpha` parameter to give them 70% transparency.
+Again, ggplot2 has selected default colors and legends for the graph.

 ### Scales: Colors, Legends, and Axes

 Next, you'll explore ggplot2's `scales` function.
-Scales are crucial for determining how data is mapped to visual properties.
-They provide data transformation for position, size, color, and shape aesthetics.
-Additionally, scales define how aesthetics are displayed on the plot, including the range of values, the breaks or tick marks, and the labels.

-Next, you'll explore ggplot2's `scales` function.
 You can think of scales as a set of rules, or a mapping system.
 They take your raw data (like population numbers or country names) and define how those values should be represented visually – what color something should be, where it should be placed on the graph, how big it should appear, etc. Without scales, ggplot2 wouldn't know how to translate your data into a meaningful picture.

-Let's use the sister city data as an example.
+Let's use the sister-city data as an example.
 When you create a plot, scales work behind the scenes to transform your raw data into visual elements.
 They specify, for example, how country names convert into different colors ('French cities should be shown in blue'), or how distance between cities translates into point size ('cities with populations over one million should be shown as large points').
 These rules ensure that every element of your data is displayed consistently throughout your visualization, making it easier for readers to understand the patterns and relationships you're trying to show.

 In ggplot2, scales follow a naming convention consisting of three parts separated by underscores:

 1. The prefix `scale`.
 2. The name of the scale being modified.
-As we saw earlier, aesthetics define the visual properties of the plot that are mapped to data.
+As mentioned earlier, aesthetics define the visual properties of the plot that are mapped to data.
 Scales, on the other hand, control how those aesthetic mappings are translated into specific visual representations.
-This includes how data values are mapped to colors or shapes, and even their position on the x and y axes.
+This includes how data values are mapped to colors or shapes, and their position on the x and y axes.
 3. The type of scale being applied (continuous, discrete, brewer).

-Before you start adding scales, it will be helpful to store your previous plot in a variable `p1`: this is a convenient way to create different versions of the same plot in order to vary only certain aspects.
+Before you start adding scales, it will be helpful to store your previous plot in a variable `p1`: this is a convenient way to create different versions of the same plot in order to vary only certain aspects of it.

 ```